FootLooseLabs/element/README.md

 A lightweight, vanilla JavaScript framework for building modern User Interfaces with message-driven component-based architecture and flexible data management.

+> **Note**: This core library is extended by [atom-websdk](https://github.com/FootLooseLabs/atom-websdk) which is **recommended for use in projects** as it contains enhancements and many abstractions over this core library.

 ## Overview

 Element Framework (internally called "Muffin") is a minimalistic frontend framework that provides: